 Connect with them and send them a personal message on why you want to connect with them.

 Next, update your LinkedIn profile to be a true reflection of you, and start utilizing that search bar.
 Search people in your city and within your industry.
 Connect with them and send them a personal message on why you want to connect with them.
-Once you’re connected, invite them to coffee or an informational interview.
+Once you connect, invite them to coffee or an informational interview.

 You can also utilize your Twitter account by finding influential people in your industry, and then following and engaging with them.
-This is a much more informal way of building relationships, but can be a great way to start to get yourself noticed in the industry.
+This is a much more informal way of building relationships.
+However, it’s a great way for possible mentors and employers to see just how passionate your are about your industry.

-You might not be motivated to get involved on campus, especially once you already have a circle of friends.
-But getting involved is not just about getting new pals.
-Take a look at ways you can get involved on campus like joining clubs, running for your student government, becoming a teaching assistant or tutor, or even attending different campus events.
+You might not have the motivation to be involved on campus.
+Especially once you already have a circle of friends.
+But this is about more than just making new friend.
+Consider joining clubs, running for your student government, becoming a teaching assistant or tutor, or even attending different campus events.